Students - Distance Learning

 Distance Learning: On distance learning days designated by the Superintendent, students and teachers will not report to school, but engage in online instructional activities reflective of a traditional school day.
 Distance learning is counted as an instructional day for students.
 Distance learning assignments are required and should be completed as assigned.

 How will I access my distance learning assignments?
-Google Classroom and other instructional resources will be available for K-12 students through ClassLink > my.classlink.com/windsorct.
+Google Classroom and other instructional resources are available for K-12 students through ClassLink > my.classlink.com/windsorct.
 Students login to ClassLink using their Windsor Google account login.
 If students have hyphenated last names, the hyphens are not used.
 Student passwords vary by grade level band because students can change their own passwords.
+If students have trouble accessing distance learning assignments, please first check the Educational Technology for Students website.
+If you find no recommended resolution using the website, please reach out to your teacher.

 How do I receive support from teachers on Distance Learning Days?
 Students can receive support from their teachers through Google Classroom or by contacting their teachers via email.